sergiooak/SuperDuperMacro/README.markdown

 # Notes

-- Maybe a have spent a full day on this to fix to classic, just to found spiralofhope's fork.
+- Maybe I have spent a full day on this to fix to classic, just to found spiralofhope's fork.
 But I need this addon on Curse Forge, so I will keep this version.
 And try to keep it updated.
 (Specially on classic, cause I'm playing on retail right now)
 - This addon is largely unchanged from hypehuman's spiralofhope's and  efforts!
 - I am new to Lua and WoW addons at all, but I'll try my best to fix bugs and keep it up-to-date.
   -  If you are a developer, I am happy to: